-I also think the level of commission that was being paid to Caledonian was anomalous, given what limited service Caledonian said to Options it was providing.
-I think this should have given Options cause for concern.
-In Mr P's case, the initial commission was likely to have been around 7% of his invested pension fund.
-So that's about £3,500.
-There was also a further fee payable to Caledonian of £750.
-So that was quite a considerable sum for what was an apparently non-advised introduction.
+I also think the level of commission that was being paid to Caledonian on the majority of applications made was anomalous, given what limited service Caledonian said to Options it was providing.
+In a lot of cases this was 7% of the sum invested and I think this should have given Options cause for concern.
+In Mr P's case, a fee of £1,000 was payable to Caledonian.
+In addition to this, commission may well have been paid to Caledonian by JBL out of the approximately £25,000 transfer value of his pension too.
+So that's quite a considerable sum for what was an apparently non-advised introduction.

-It isn't clear, from the evidence I have seen, that Mr P was made aware of the level of this commission at the time.
-He's says he was told that the fees would be nominal.
+It isn't clear, from the evidence I have seen, that Mr P was made aware of any commission at the time.
 I think Options would have been privy to the details of this commission at the time, and would have known about similar levels of commission on other applications it dealt with.